Former Alabama congressman Jack Edwards dies at 91

 MONTGOMERY, Ala.
-(AP) — Retired 10-term U.S. Rep. Jack Edwards of Alabama, who was in the first wave of Deep South Republicans, died Friday.
-His was 91.
+(AP) — Former U.S. Rep. Jack Edwards of Alabama, who served 10 terms in Congress and was in the first wave of Deep South Republicans, died Friday.
+He was 91.

 His family said through a spokesman that Edwards died at his home in Fairhope after a battle with pancreatic cancer.